Skip to content

 Why It Works

 In an era of collapsing institutional trust, military veterans remain the most trusted group in American society.
-This isn’t opinion — it’s measurable data that translates directly into electoral advantage and explains why veterans win elections consistently.
+This isn’t opinion.
+It’s measurable data that translates directly into electoral advantage.

 74%